ldd/ldd.github.io/_posts/2015-06-20-why-i-make-games.markdown

 ---
 layout: post
-title: "(Personal) Why are you making this game?"
+title: "Why are you making this game?"
 description: ""
-category: "personal"
 tags: ["personal"]
 ---
 Let's first answer a related question.